pydantic/pydantic/docs/usage/validators.md

 ## Model validators

-Validation can also be performed on the entire model's data.
+Validation can also be performed on the entire model's data using `@model_validator`.

 ```py
 from typing import Any